zenml-io/zenml/examples/step_operator_vertex/README.md

 * Next, you need to choose what instance type needs to be used to run your jobs.
 You can get the list [here]()

-* You can choose an GCP bucket to which Sagemaker should output any artifacts from your training run.
+* You can choose an GCP bucket to which Vertex should output any artifacts from your training run.

 * You can also choose a custom docker image that you want ZenML to use as a base image for creating an environment to run your jobs on Vertex AI.